 Youth like myself, who have seen the vulnerabilities of one region and the possibilities of another, can act as the connectors to bridge this gap.
 For me, being a person of colour, an immigrant in Canada of 3 years and a woman has posed several challenges while navigating this field.
 However, I also believe that it has positioned me in a highly favorable place to make impactful change for others.
 Seeking to scale this impact, I have given workshops to Nepal, specifically dedicated to educating girls about space and the use of space technologies in developing countries for disaster management.

+Figure 2: Picture taken after the 7.8 magnitude earthquake in Nepal.
+Image credit: Niranjan Shrestha

 My interest in space had been omnipresent until the earthquake, but that confrontation was the tipping point in turning it into a deep lifelong fascination.
 I do not know if my solution to the math problem was ever right, but I do know that a combination of humility and the urgency for impactful change is what drives me.
 And even though bridging the gap is an essential first step, I imagine the possibility of a grander world.
-A world where anyone regardless of race, gender, birthplace, age, and socio-economic background can curiously look up and say to themselves, “this is mine to explore”.
+A world where anyone, regardless of race, gender, birthplace, age, and socio-economic background can curiously look up at the stars and say to themselves, “this is mine to explore”.